Pyotr Krasnov: Russian Civil War

-The defeat of the Ottoman Empire in October 1918 allowed British, French and American naval forces to enter the Black Sea and for the first time allowed direct contact between the Allies and the Whites.
-Krasnov appealed to the French, offering to allow them to establish a protectorate over the Don Host in an effort to sow discord between the Allies as the territory of the Don Host had assigned beforehand during discussions among Allied leaders to the British sphere of operations.
+The defeat of the Ottoman Empire in October 1918 allowed British, French, and American naval forces to enter the Black Sea and for the first time allowed direct contact between the Allies and the Whites.
+Krasnov appealed to the French, offering to allow them to establish a protectorate over the Don Host in an effort to sow discord between the Allies as the territory of the Don Host had been assigned beforehand during discussions among Allied leaders to the British sphere of operations.
 However, Krasnov was informed by Allied diplomats that the Allies would not supply him with arms, arms would be supplied only to the Volunteer Army, which would then pass on arms to the Don Cossack Host if necessary.
 In January 1919 Krasnov was forced by the Allied arms embargo against the Don Host to acknowledge General Denikin's authority over the White movement, despite his animosity towards Denikin.

 Krasnov was an organizer of the White Terror in the Don Province; his troops executed between 25,000 and 40,000 people.